-- All About Me – Two days a week, from 9am – 1pm, where you can drop kids, ages 6 weeks to 4 years old, in a type of Mother’s Day Out program.
+- All About Me – Two days a week, from 9 am – 1 pm, where you can drop kids, ages 6 weeks to 4 years old, is a type of Mother’s Day Out program.
 It costs $17 per day.
 Sign up doesn’t have to be for a semester or year.
 Register up until noon the day before.

 - Kids Night Out – Two Saturdays a month where kiddos can come for a night to Child Watch.
 Perks include a movie and pizza for free.
-Cost is $17.
+The cost is $17.
 An extra hour costs $5.
 The program is from 5pm – 10pm.